kendalharland/mktree/doc/content/posts/reference.md

 ```

 The path to a Go template file that this program should execute to generate the
 contents of the file.
-The current user must have permission to read the template
+The filename must be relative to the parent directory of the
-file.
-Attempting to set both `@contents` and `@template` on the same file results in an
+input source file and the current user must have permission to read it.
+Attempting
-interpet error.
+to set both `@contents` and `@template` on the same file results in an error.

 See the [templates](#template-files) section below for more information about templates.